-When your fleet starts and ends a shift at a company location — such as a warehouse — you’ll want to install charging at that location.
-Some call this depot or “back-to-base” charging, where several chargers are installed on site to serve the fleet in one centralized location.
+When your fleet starts and ends a shift at a company location, such as a warehouse, you’ll want to install charging at that location.
+This is called depot or “back-to-base” charging: several chargers are installed on site to serve the fleet in one centralized location.
 The goal is that your fleet vehicles — which can be plugged in while parked or while being loaded — are fully charged and ready to go when your employees arrive.

 How to develop a depot charging plan

-Every organization will need a different mix of charging equipment at the depot.
-Fleet electrification experts highly recommend you bring in a charging partner or consultant to guide you through this process, but we’ve tried to simplify the steps here to give you an overview of what’s involved.
+Every organization will need a different mix of charging equipment at the depot, based on their own mix of vehicles and duty cycles.
+Utility and fleet electrification experts strongly recommend you bring in a charging partner or consultant to guide you through the depot charging planning process.
+It’s also a good idea to engage your electricity utility early in your planning phases.
+Many utilities now offer funding for fleet electrification plans or other related support.
+Here, we try to simplify the steps to give you an overview of what’s involved.

 Each vehicle may have a different charging capability (a maximum power source that they can accept, rated in kW) and battery pack size.
 For instance, you might have a 7.2 kW, 9.6 kW or 11.5 kW Level 2 charger for sedans and SUVs, a 19.2 kW charger for your extended range pickup trucks, plus a DC charger if you’re operating a Class 6 truck.